Tsugunai: Atonement: Gameplay

 The game is broken up into around 35 different quests.
 Some of them involve the principal characters, while some are more peripheral and lets the player explore the lives of some of the other characters in the village.
 All combat-oriented quests involve the principal characters.
 Once Reise meets the quest's objective, the quest is solved and the story advances, often changing the situation in the village and opening up new quests.

 Even though the game involves many different characters, the mechanics treat the characters as equal, except in the case of the weapons they can equip.
 Magic, supplementary equipment, and items are carried over from quest to quest, regardless of whom Reise possesses.

 Music

-The musical score for Tsugunai: Atonement was written by composer Yasunori Mitsuda, better known for his earlier work on games in the Chrono series, and Xenogears.
-The official soundtrack, featuring enhanced instrument samples, titled an cinniùint and was released in Japan on December 25, 2001.
+The score was written by Yasunori Mitsuda, better known for his work at Square, including the Chrono series and Xenogears.
+A soundtrack featuring enhanced quality, An Cinniùint, was released in Japan on December 25, 2001.